nnmfnwl7/cc.setup.helper.debian/README.md

-# Crypto currency wallets setup helper scripts for Debian based Linux distributions and subsystems
+# Secure and Private Crypto-wallets Setup-helper-scripts for Debian GNU/Linux

 ## About